HappyHODLers/pyth-g4/PROJECT_SUMMARY.md

-# 🎉 Project Complete: PythAI Trading Agent & Dashboard
+# 🎉 Project Complete: HappyHODLers Agent & Dashboard

 ## ✅ What Was Built